mehdiabdu391-gif/Synapse/README.md

 Built with curiosity, an Android phone, and Pydroid 3.
 No ML background.
 No team.
 No funding.
 Just time and questions.

+SYNAPSE was built for medical, environmental, and humanitarian applications.
+The author's intent is to help people, not harm them.
+Users bear full responsibility for ethical and lawful use.
 ---

 ## License